-- We will only administer medication at school when it is essential to do so and where not to do so would be detrimental to a CYPs health. - We will only accept medication that has been prescribed by a doctor, dentist, nurse prescriber or pharmacist prescriber. - We will not give Aspirin to any CYP under 16 unless it is prescribed - We only give medication when we have written parental permission to do so. - Medication not carried by CYP is stored in the staffroom - Controlled drugs are stored in head teachers room - CYP who do not carry and administer their own medication know where it is stored and how to readily access it.
+- We will only administer medication at school when it is essential to do so and where not to do so would be detrimental to a CYPs health. - We will only accept medication that has been prescribed by a doctor, dentist, nurse prescriber or pharmacist prescriber. - We will not give Aspirin to any CYP under 16 unless it is prescribed - We only give medication when we have written parental permission to do so. - Where appropriate, CYP are encouraged to carry and administer their own medication - Medication not carried by CYP but is stored with the class teacher or school office. - CYP who do not carry and administer their own medication know where it is stored and how to readily access it.